 Taxes are calculated by multiplying the assessed value of your property (determined by BC Assessment) by the current tax rate (set by the City) for your property class.
-In 2023, a Port Moody homeowner with an average-priced home (\$1,333,000 in 2023) will see a \$296 tax increase.
-Your tax increase will be higher if the assessed value of your home has increased more than the average assessed value, which increased by 11.08% in 2023.
+In 2024, a Port Moody homeowner with an average-priced home (\$1,270,000 in 2024 based on the BC Assessment revised roll) saw a \$189 tax increase.
+Your taxes will be higher or lower depending on the assessed value of your home.
+If your home value is higher than the average-priced home (\$1,270,000), then your tax increase will be higher, and vice versa.

-When you review the charges on your Port Moody Property Tax Notice, keep in mind that not all the charges are within the City's control (we're responsible for levying the charges in the yellow box).
-The provincial government and other regional and provincial agencies also levy property taxes and fees - the City collects those taxes and fees on behalf of the other agencies.
-The pie chart to the left shows what the 2023 tax split looks like based on the 2023 levies for other agencies and an average household assessed at \$1,333,000.
+When you review the charges on your Port Moody property tax notice, keep in mind that not all the charges are within the City's control.
+The provincial government and other regional and provincial agencies also levy property taxes and fees (noted in the yellow box below).
+The City collects those taxes on behalf of the other agencies.

+► This chart shows the tax split between other government agencies and municipal services for residential households.